 As an HR tech vendor, am I directly regulated by any of these US laws?

 It depends on the jurisdiction.
 Colorado SB 26-189 explicitly regulates both developers (vendors) and deployers (employers) — vendors face direct compliance obligations including pre-use risk assessments.
 California CCPA covers vendors as service providers when they process personal information on behalf of an employer-business — vendors carry distinct CCPA obligations in that role.
-NYC LL 144, CA FEHA, and IL HB 3773 regulate employers directly — vendors are pulled in indirectly through procurement diligence, aiding-and-abetting theories, and the Mobley v.
+NYC LL 144, CA FEHA, IL HB 3773, and CT SB 5 regulate employers (deployers) directly (CT's developer obligations are aimed at frontier-model whistleblower duties, not HR-tech vendors — for hiring tools the deployer/employer is the regulated party).
+Vendors are pulled in indirectly through procurement diligence, aiding-and-abetting theories, and the Mobley v.
 Workday agent doctrine.
 For a vendor-specific multi-jurisdiction playbook, see NYC LL 144 for HR Tech Vendors: A Compliance Playbook.